Introduction: Mega328 With LCD, Keypad and FTDI In-circuit Programming

 NOTE: THIS IS A DC TO DC CONVERTER.
 DO NOT APPLY AC VOLTAGE TO THIS DEVICE

 Wire the converter as shown in the photo.
 The long orange wire is connected to the 12V DC power rail at the top.
-The brown wire from pin 2 is the main DC ground (yes I should have used a different color).
+The brown wire from pin 2 is the main DC ground.

 The red wire connects to the positive side of what will be our main 5V bus and the green wire is the bus ground.